MrAlexEatsYou/front-end-user-interface-project/README.md

 I made sure to keep all IDs unique while making this form.

 # Deployment

 I deployed this project using the code institute recommended process of hosting on Github Pages.
 I included the images from the readme in the assets folder.

+After deployment, my styles and images weren't loading properly.
+I quickly realised that the links were wrong and had been set to `/assets/image.png` and needed to be replaced with `./assets/image.png`

+If I had more time, I would like to make the layout a bit more interesting.
+While I like the simple design, as the idea for an elven solicitors firm grew, I could have linked the design closer to the theme.

+I also realise that some of my custom CSS code is not necessary and could have been implemented with pure bootstrap utility classes.
+As I progressed through development, I noticed this more and more.
+This led me to deleting and replacing some CSS with Bootstrap code instead.
+If I had more time I would go back through the project and look at where else I could replace CSS with Bootstrap.